PaulBorie/shopping-website/README.md

 This is a general model for a fictive **shopping website**.The website also implements the **Stripe API** to allow the user to intent payment in a secure way on the website.
 To modify the model to your own suit, just go to the `items.json` file and modify the differents products desccribe in this file to your own selling products.
 You can also modify the differents title and the overall design of the website with your own hmtl/css and images.
-This repository provides all the necessary scripts for the deployment of such a website on a Virtual Private Server in the cloud.
+This repository provides all the necessary scripts for the deployment of such a website on a Virtual Private Server in the Cloud very quicly and simply.
-Thanks to a Docker-compose file and a few commands lines, it deploys **three Docker containers** : one **Nginx server** serving clients on Port 443 (https) and acting like a reverse proxy, redirecting the client requests to the port 8080 of a contenairized **node.js server** and finally a **Certbot container** allowing the user to obtain a SSL certificate with let's encrypt and the daily renewal of this last.
+Thanks to a Docker-compose file and a few commands lines, it deploys **three Docker containers** : one **Nginx server** serving clients requests on Port 443 (https) and acting like a reverse proxy, redirecting the client requests to the port 8080 of a contenairized **node.js application** and finally a **Certbot container** allowing the registration of a SSL certificate for your domain name with **let's encrypt** and the daily renewal of this last.
 The Nginx server is the entry point of your webapp, it manages clients requests and their load balancing, provides basic security features for the webserver like the SSL certificate for **HTTPS** in its conf files and provides a static caching of the static ressources of your website for a lower latency for the clients.

-This model doesn't not implement a database to manage the stock of your products, the products are simply manage in a static way in the items.json file.
+This model does not implement a database to manage the stock of your products, the products are simply managed in a static way in the `items.json` file.

 ## Requirements

-* A **Virtual Private Server** (VPS) running in the cloud or your own server at home
+* A **Linux Virtual Private Server** (VPS) hosted in the Cloud or a server of your own (Cloud services providers usually give credits to new users)
-* A **domain name** : you can register some for free at https://www.freenom.com, pointing to the VPS
+* A **domain name** : you can register some for free at https://www.freenom.com, pointing to this VPS
 * A **merchant account** at https://stripe.com and the stripe public api_key and private api_key providing by the account

 ## Installation/Deployment

-* Subscribe for a Virtual Private Server running in Linux in the cloud from any Cloud Services providers.
-* Establish a connection to your VPS via SSH or other preferred manners :
+* Establish a connection to your VPS via **SSH** or other preferred manners and execute the following commands :

 * If there is no user add a user :
 ```bash